Orlando, Florida Slip

 Cases virtually always start out in the “presuit” phase unless there is something odd going on (such as a statute of limitation approaching).
 This means that you obtain medical treatment so that we can determine the extent of your injury.
 While you are being treated, I am setting up the claim with the business and insurance company.

 As you treat, I investigate the claim and determine how to best approach the liability argument.
-This is why central Florida slip-and-fall claims are complex.
+This is why Orlando slip-and-fall claims are complex.
 You MUST PROVE LIABILITY in addition to proving damages.
 This is different than automobile claims, where a lot of times you only need to focus on the injury portion.

 This is where everything comes full circle.
 Imagine you went to Sams Club or Target, slip and fall, and suffer the worst injury of your life.
 If there is no liability on behalf of Sams Club or Target, there is no claim to make against them.
 This is why you need to hire an attorney who understands and has experience with the liability portion of these claims.